debashishc/named-entity-recognizer/README.txt

 You will demonstrate the best performance you can get in the grading lab by runnning the conll-eval.pl script with the 'esp.testb' file

 7. Write a Java NER application that uses your best classifier from step 6.
 Prepare your application to be test by a new test set (row/plain text), that will be provided in the grading lab.
-Your application should use the code available to built and NLP pipeline that reads row/plain input text > split the sentences > tokenized the text > get the POS-tags (you can use the NLP code and the Spanish POS-tagger model in the \textit{Information Extraction - Lab & Assignment resources IE-Lab:NLPTools} posted to Wattle).
+Your application should use the code available to built and NLP pipeline that reads row/plain input text > split the sentences > tokenize the text > get the POS-tags (you can use the NLP code and the Spanish POS-tagger model in the \textit{Information Extraction - Lab & Assignment resources IE-Lab:NLPTools} posted to Wattle).

 8. Your NER application must include a NE extractor that display the recognized entities in the one NE per line, organized by named entities categories, and display the frequency of each entity found (see the example/NE-ExtractorFormat.txt file)